-LAND NEEDS GOD’S LAW OR PROTECTION
+LAND NEEDS GOD’S LAW and PROTECTION

 Israel’s wilderness time was intended for learning to trust God and live by his laws.
 “You shall remember your time in the wilderness in which the Lord your God has led you for forty years.
 He did it to humble and test you and help you understand your own heart whether you will keep his commandments.
 He deliberately humbled you and let you experience want and make you dependent on manna that neither you nor your fathers knew about.
-It was He that made you understand that man does not live by bread alone, but that man lives by the words (laws) that came from the mouth of the Lord” (Deut.
-8:2-3).
-The words that are intended were the Ten Commandments and Israel’s compliance would be her righteousness (Deut.
-6:24-25).
+It was He that made you understand that man does not live by bread alone, but that man lives by the words (laws) that came from the mouth of the Lord” (Deuteronomy 8:2-3).
+The words that are intended were the Ten Commandments and Israel’s compliance would be her righteousness (Deuteronomy 6:24-25).

 The manna experience became a practical lesson on how the law should be applied.
-During the forty years, under the direction of Moses, the people of Israel learned to apply the commandments.
+During the forty years, under the direction of Moses, the people of Israel learned to apply the Commandments.
 They trusted God by obeying and not just believing in his benevolence.
-They rested on the seventh day from whatever task they were performing and no one meddled with his neighbor’s manna, wife, property or anything else.
+They rested on the seventh day from whatever task they were performing and no one meddled with his neighbor’s manna, wife, property, and anything else.
 Everyone had the right to gather food for each day and a double portion for the Sabbath.
 There were no distributors or hoarders that could use food to seduce or subdue others to their will.
-The use of bread or food in the wilderness was the direct opposite of what Joseph had done to Egypt and what Israel experience herself.
+The use of bread and food in the wilderness was the direct opposite of what Joseph had done to Egypt and what Israel experience herself.
 Bread is a weapon for a man to seduce and subdue an entire nation and the world has had far too many examples.
 The manna experience did not last long and Moses with divine foresight added more protection for the individual bread maker.
-Down the road, the Israelites enslaved their own people over debts and two laws were introduced to free the bonded on the seventh year and return his land to his family every fifty years (Deut.
-15:1; Lev.
-25).
+Down the road, the Israelites enslaved their own people over debts and two laws were introduced to free the bonded on the seventh year and return his land to his family every fifty years (Deuteronomy 15:1; Leviticus 25).

-Let us concentrate just on North America as cause and effect move rapidly toward the termination that once was God’s New Israel on earth where all faiths, ideologies and persuasions coexisted under a Constitution that allowed her citizens freely live out their dreams.
+Let us concentrate just on North America as cause and effect move rapidly toward the termination that once was God’s New Israel on earth where all faiths, ideologies, and persuasions coexisted under a Constitution that allowed her citizens freely live out their dreams.
 The religious groups themselves, before the Constitution, did not tolerate each other.
 Even today, they keep on proselyting among each other, instead of uniting against a common enemy that will terminate their existence.
 Their memories are blank of a time when they all united against King George of England and secured their freedom.
 Socialist’s failures in Russia and China have not alerted the American politicians that began to feed the hungry with public funds secured by taxation without representation.
 That too has not rattled their memory and now it has become a runaway train with no one on board to stop the locomotive.
 There are simply too many now that depend on public support in a shrinking tax based economy.

 There are two more slippery slopes politicians have created for themselves.
 They have destroyed free enterprise by making concessions to unions and legalizing their demands that put private industry out of competition and business.
 The only union that is still growing, demanding and operating is supported with taxes.
 They can stop public transportation, stop collecting garbage, walk out of schools, hospitals and any other public facilities when they want improved benefit packages.
 They have the power to hold everyone hostage, including the government.
 We tax payers are at a point when it is more beneficial to be on public support than work for one of our giant food conglomerates controlled by unions.

-Jesus, in his Sermon on the Mount made a prediction that does not fit in with our economical make up today.
-Blessed are the meek, for they shall inherit the earth” (Mt.
-5:5).
+Jesus, in His “Sermon on the Mount” made a prediction that does not fit in with our economical make up today.
+“Blessed are the meek, for they shall inherit the earth” (Matthew 5:5).
 Our English translation is in question.
 The Levitical system allowed no individual ownership of land.
-At best, the Hebrews were stewards or tenants of God’ earth.
-Martin Luther, instead of “earth” inserted the word “Erdreich” or “earthly kingdom.”
+At best, the Hebrews were stewards and tenants of God’s earth.
+Martin Luther, instead of “earth” he inserted the word “Erdreich” or “earthly kingdom.”
 What conclusion can we draw from Jesus prediction?
 After the collapse of the free world and the chaos that will follow, those that shall be left shall be the meek or people that will flee to the country to save them selves and end up living off the land.
-The Environmentalists have preserved much of North America and Russia to harbor or hide many people from starvation.
-For this to happen, the owner of the big barn has to die before there can be a rebirth or a new birth of another system.
+The environmentalists have preserved much of North America and Russia to harbor and hide many people from starvation.
+For this to happen, the owner of the big barn has to die before there can be a rebirth and a new birth of another system.